IBM/mi-prometheus/README.md

 # Machine Intelligence: Prometheus

-#### Bringing Torch To Mankind
+#### Bringing (Py)Torch To Mankind

 ## Description

+MI-Prometheus (Machine Intelligence – Prometheus), an open-source framework built on top of PyTorch, enabling rapid development and comparison of diverse neural network-based models.
+In MI-Prometheus training and testing mechanisms are no longer pinned to a specific model or problem, whereas build-in mechanisms for configuration management facilitate running experiments combining different models with problems.

-A project of the Machine Intelligence team, focusing on enabling the applications of machine learning to be easier to compare and reproduce.
+A project of the Machine Intelligence team, IBM Research, Almaden.

 ## Core ideas

-   * model - class representing an actual (trainable) model (class derived from torch.nn.Module).
-   * problem - class returning generator producing data used for training/validation/testing of models (generalization of Data Generators and Datasets).
+   * Problem: a dataset or a data generator, returning a batch of inputs and ground truth labels used for a model training/validation/test,
+   * Model: a trainable model (i.e. a neural network),
+   * Worker: a specialized application that instantiates the Problem \& Model objects and controls the interactions between them.
+   * Configuration file(s): YAML file(s) containing the parameters of the Problem, Model and training procedure (e.g. terminal conditions, curriculum learning parameters),
-   * configuration file - file containing set of parameters useful for training/testing of a given model on a given problem
+   * Experiment: a single run (training or test) of a given Model on a given Problem, using a specific Worker and Configuration file(s).
-   * experiment - a single run of training or testing procedure
-   * worker - application that reads configuration file, creates associated problem and model objects and runs experiment

 ## Core features

    * Configuration management based on yaml files
    * Automatization of training/validation/testing pipelines
    * Integration with TensorBoard
-   * Advanced Visualization with MatPlotLib
+   * Advanced Visualization with matplotlib

 ## Dependencies